 A wellness staycation can also be a break from social media, or it even can be a complete digital detox.
-A week without constantly checking your phone and your social-media accounts gives you time to de-stress, to enjoy being fully present, and to spend time mindfully in nature.
+A week without constantly checking your phone and your social media accounts gives you time to de-stress, enjoy being fully present, and spend time mindfully in nature.

 Try One New Thing